The Earache Epidemic

 Similar to how tonsillitis affects your ears, arthritis in the jaw can also cause earache.
 This is known as temporomandibular joint pain.
 Teeth grinding can cause similar issues.

-Another mouth condition that impacts the ear is dental abscesses, a bacterial infection that can cause pain and throbbing in the mouth that can sometimes spread to the ear.
+Another mouth condition that can cause ear pain is dental abscesses and tooth infections, a bacterial infection that can cause pain and throbbing in the mouth that can sometimes spread to the ear.
 You will need urgent care from your dentist if you’re experiencing symptoms of an abscess.
+On the other hand, an ear infection can also cause tooth and jaw pain.

 A burst or perforated eardrum is when something causes a hole or tear in your eardrum, the thin tissue separating your outer ear from your inner ear.
 When this bursts, possibly from sudden changes in air pressure (like on a plane) or loud noises, it can leave you with ear pain, dizziness, tinnitus, and hearing loss.
 Burst eardrums take about two months to heal.